empfudata/Portfolios/index.md

 ---
 [Toronto Neighbourhood Rating Tools (Power BI, Power Automation)](https://github.com/empfudata/Projects/tree/main/Power%20BI%20-%20Toronto%20Neighbourhood%20Rating%20Tools)
--	Cleaned and processed open source dataset using Power Query.
+-	Cleaned and processed open-source dataset using Power Query.
 Created calculated measures and calculated columns with DAX to analyze aggregated values in the dataset.
 - Transposed and merged queries to re-organized dataset.
 Used DAX functions to calculate weighted average score based on different criteria and rank the neighbourhood using RankX.
 - Created a cloud flow to automate a Survey-to-Rank Neighbourhood Rating tool with 365 Automation.
 Based on the rating analysis, with dynamic ratings generated from online form, the rating report ranked Toronto’s neighbourhood based on survey results.